Hepi34/CUEORGBPlugin/README.md

 * ![JSON](/screenshots/settings2_json.png)

 # Current bugs
 * Colors and effects can only be individually set on 2 devices.
 Every device over 2 devices will follow the lighting link effect(s).
-I assume that it is necessary to alter the CreadeDeviceInfo method to create devices with the other deivce types.
+I assume that it is necessary to alter the CreadeDeviceInfo method to create devices with the other device types.
 * It is currently not possible to control which device will be one of the 2 which can be individually controlled.
 I'm working on making a config file where the user can specify which 2 devices should be the individually controlable ones.
 This workaround will have to exist until I figure out how to set more than 2 device types that work with all functions.

 # Thirdparty Projects used